eduardorezaghi/indicators-api/README.md

 Of course, this isn't optimal.
 But for simplicity and time constraints, I consider it a good solution.

 For the **import** operation, the app uses Celery to process the CSV file in the background,
-with an asynchronous operation using `asyncpg` to insert the records in the database.
+with an synchronous operation using `psycopg3` to insert the records in the database.

 **I tried to configure CI/CD to AWS, but I had some issues and I think this isn't going to be ready in time.**